pordarman/alisa.map/README.md

 # What is this module?

-- This module is more advanced version of Map function.
+- This module is more advanced version of Map function

-- This module provides a more stable way for you by eliminating the deficiencies and errors of the Map function.
+- This module provides a more stable way for you by eliminating the deficiencies and errors of the Map function

-- It has all the commands you need and there is an explanation of how each command should be used.
+- It has all the commands you need and there is an explanation of how each command should be used

 <br>